SimoneDutto/jimm/spec.md

 - `Connections`: used to display info
 - `CharmUrl`: used to display info, updated by the controller's watcher

+> The watcher for applicationoffer can be removed in favor of retrieving CharmUrl from the api.

 ### Identity
 - `ID, Created At/Updated At, Name, UUID, DisplayName`: generic fields
 - `DisplayName, LastLogin, Disabled, AccessToken, RefreshToken, AccessTokenExpiry, AccessTokenType`: use by JIMM for authentication purposes.
 - `CloudCredentials`: not used

+> Notes
+> Identity is the core dbmodel for JIMM's permission model.

 ### IdentityModelDefaults
 - `ID, Created At/Updated At, Name, UUID`: generic fields
-- `IdentityName, Identity`: we never `SetIdentityModelDefaults`, so it's just a wrapper around identity
+- `IdentityName, Identity`: we never `SetIdentityModelDefaults`, so it's just a wrapper around identity.
+Potentially useless.
 - `IdentityModelDefaults`: same as above.

+> Notes
+> I didn't see any use of this.

 ### Group
 - `ID, Created At/Updated At, Name, UUID`: generic fields

+> Notes
+> Group is the core dbmodel for JIMM's permission model.